 Data usage labels user guide

-This user guide covers steps for working with data usage labels (also known as DULE labels) within the Experience Platform user interface.
-Before using the guide, please see the Data Governance overview for a more robust introduction to the DULE framework.
+This user guide covers steps for working with data usage labels within the Experience Platform user interface.
+Before using the guide, please see the Data Governance overview for a more robust introduction to the Data Governance framework.

 Managing data usage labels at the dataset level